AvrahamKahan123/spanningSeeds/README.md

 # spanningSeeds
 Number of output sequences from a fibonacci linear feedback shift register whose feedback polynomial coefficients (excluding the constant term) correspond to the base-nary representation of n.
 Can be thought of as a Pseudorandom number generator algorithm - Determine the number of seeds needed to reach every possible generated number for the given tap or set of taps.
-ENTRY POINT FOR PROGRAM FOR NEWEST VERSION IS CLI.cpp
+ENTRY POINT FOR PROGRAM FOR newVersion IS CLI.cpp
 # usage
 type registerSequences --help to see all command line options If you want to run for bases other than 2, you must use the oldVersion or pythonVersion. oldVersion is signifigantly faster than pythonVersion.
-These Versions do not have CLIs like newestVersion.
+These Versions do not have CLIs like newVersion.
 # explanation
 For explanation of mathematical research, read RESEARCHPAPER.txt For explanation of programming decisions, read explanation.txt